hmrc/common-transit-convention-traders-postman/README.md

 ### Importing the Collections

-In order to submit messages using CTC Traders API you need to import the json files within the Collections folder, into Postman.
+In order to submit messages using CTC Traders API you need to import the JSON files within the Collections folder, into Postman.

 1. Open Postman.
 2. Select Import -> Upload files and click on 01_CTC API Testing Local from collections folder.